Background

 In the 1970s a few young Scots lads from Dundee moved to London to start their careers.
 Over the years this mini diaspora spread further across the world but kept in contact, and occasionally met up back in London when the opportunity arose.

 By 2020, in their mid to late sixties, and unable to get together due to Covid-19 restrictions, discussions turned to retirement and post-lockdown actitivites.
-Various activities were considered until somebody floated the idea of walking the West Highland Way as a demanding challenge for ageing bodies.
+Various pursuits were considered until somebody floated the idea of walking the West Highland Way as a demanding challenge for ageing bodies.

 Unfortunately one of the group, Stuart Fraser, had been diagnosed in February 2020 with advanced prostate cancer and it became clear that he would not be able to participate.
 Because of Covid-19 he couldn’t have chemotherapy, which would have affected his immune system.